oargudo/orometry-terrains/README.md

-numpy, pandas, scipy, scikit-learn,   # numerical and data libraries pyshp, shapely,                       # to process the region shapefiles and have geometric test functions noise, pot, triangle,                 # additional utilities: noise, optimal transport and constrained Delaunay pillow, scikit-image, opencv,         # image libraries (we could probably do everything with only scikit or opencv?) matplotlib, jupyter                   # if you want to use the sample notebooks
+numpy, pandas, scipy, scikit-learn,   # numerical and data libraries pyshp, shapely,                       # to process the region shapefiles and have geometric test functions noise, pot, triangle,                 # additional utilities: noise, optimal transport and constrained Delaunay pillow, scikit-image,                 # image libraries matplotlib, jupyter                   # if you want to use the sample notebooks
 ```

-We tested the provided code on a new Python 3.7 environment using Miniconda.
+We tested the provided code on a new Python 3.12 environment using Miniconda.
 All packages were installed using ``conda install`` except ``triangle``, which we had to install with ``pip``.

 ## Divide Tree from a DEM